-My favourite waterfalls in the Yorkshire Dales
+My Favourite Waterfalls in the Yorkshire Dales

-Map locations of my Top 10 Yorkshire waterfalls:
+Map Locations of My Top 10 Yorkshire Waterfalls

 #1.
 Aysgarth Falls Waterfall in the Yorkshire Dales

-Aysgarth Falls walk waterfall Yorkshire Dales West Burton
+Aysgarth Falls Yorkshire Dales

 #2.
 Hardraw Force Waterfall, near Hawes, in the Yorkshire Dales